Giordano's: Locations

 Prior to filing for bankruptcy, Giordano's had 13 restaurants in Chicago and another 30 in the Chicago metropolitan area.
 The firm opened its first locations outside of Illinois in northern and central Florida in 2005.
 Early Florida locations were opened in Lake Buena Vista and Kissimmee.
 By October 2007, Giordano's had opened stores in Port Richey, Brandon, and Tampa.
 In February 2015, Giordano's opened a new restaurant in Indianapolis, its second Indiana location after Merrillville.
 In July 2015, Giordano's made its entry into the Minnesota market, opening a restaurant in the Uptown area of Minneapolis.
 In April 2018, Giordano's announced a planned restaurant in Omaha, Nebraska.

-Today there are some 40 Giordano's restaurants in the Chicago area and more elsewhere.
+Today there are 15 Giordano's restaurants in the Chicago area and more elsewhere.
 Three, in Florida, are owned by franchisees.
-As of January 2020, outside of Illinois, Giordano's had locations in Colorado, Florida, Indiana, Iowa, Minnesota, Ohio, Nevada, and Wisconsin.
+As of May 2026, outside of Illinois, Giordano's had locations in Colorado, Florida, Indiana, Iowa, Minnesota, Ohio, Nevada, Washington, D.C., and Wisconsin.